Matrix Correlators as Discrete Volumes of Moduli Space I: Recursion Relations, the BMN-limit and DSSYK: Overview summary of results

 \subsection{DSSYK matrix correlators as discrete \texorpdfstring{$q$}{q}-Weil--Petersson volumes}

-The third main result of this paper pertains to the pruned matrix correlators in the ``ETH-matrix" description \cite{SonnerETHMatrix} of double-scaled SYK (DSSYK), introduced in \cite{JKMS22}.
+The third main result of this paper pertains to the pruned matrix correlators in the ETH-matrix description \cite{SonnerETHMatrix} of double-scaled SYK (DSSYK), introduced in \cite{JKMS23}.
 We will refer to this model as the DSSYK matrix integral, which is not double-scaled and is studied in the conventional 't~Hooft limit.
 It plays the same role to DSSYK as the matrix integral of SSS \cite{SSSJTmatrix} plays to the usual SYK model.

-In \cite{Oku23}, K.~Okuyama explicitly computed several low-order correlators and noticed their striking similarity to Weil--Petersson volumes of moduli space.
+In \cite{Oku23}, Okuyama explicitly computed several low-order correlators and noticed their striking similarity to Weil--Petersson volumes.
 He conjectured that a particular \textit{combined} limit, where the power of the matrices is sent to infinity while the DSSYK double-scaling parameter $\lambda$ is sent to zero, would precisely recover these Weil--Petersson volumes.
 This limit is more involved than the BMN-like limit of the previous section, since the underlying matrix model potential is tuned simultaneously.
-We prove his conjecture using the discrete recursion outlined above:
+We prove his conjecture using the discrete recursion outlined above.
+Since the underlying potential is even, only the cases where the matrix powers sum to an even integer are non-trivial.